 Sinclair Schuller is the CEO of Apprenda.
-With his two co-founders, Apprenda has secured $32M in venture capital from funds NEA, Ignition Partners, Safeguard Scientifics, and High Peak Ventures to deliver private and public PaaS to enterprise developers.
-Apprenda is the best way for enterprises to develop and deliver next generation applications or modernize existing applications for the cloud.
+With his two co-founders, Apprenda has secured $57M in venture capital from funds NEA, Ignition Partners, Safeguard Scientifics, and High Peak Ventures to deliver private and public PaaS to enterprise developers.
+Apprenda is the best way for enterprises to cloud enable existing and new applications on current and future infrastructure investments.
 Sinclair serves on multiple venture networks and speaks nationally on the topics of enterprise IT efficiency, cloud computing and next generation enterprise architectures.
 Before Apprenda, Sinclair held positions at Morgan Stanley, Eden Communications, and consulted for the State University of New York’s (SUNY) vast IT systems.
 Sinclair holds dual Bachelor of Science degrees from Rensselaer Polytechnic Institute.

 VP of Client Services